jbkinney/logomaker/docs/tutorial.rst

 Although Logomaker will draw logos corresponding to any user-specified matrix, additional support is provided for matrices of five specific types: counts matrix, probability matrix, weight matrix, saliency matrix, and information matrix.
-Each matrix type directly or indirectly represents the marginal statistics of a sequence alignment, and Logomaker can generate any one of these types of matrices from a sequence alignment supplied by the user.
+Apart from saliency, each matrix type directly or indirectly represents the marginal statistics of a sequence alignment, and Logomaker can generate any one of these types of matrices from a sequence alignment supplied by the user.
 These matrices and their corresponding logos are described in detail below.

 Counts matrix